aka7/documentation/kickstart_partition.md

-# partition config for kickstart, on 8 disk system, software raid and lvm
+# partition config for kickstart, use in Katelo
 just for my reference, disk label may change some examples of katello partition templates for different disks

+## on 8 disk system, software raid and lvm
 ````
 # System bootloader configuration
 zerombr